 “To bond the conductive elements to the bonding grid, electrical contractors need to access to the ground around the swimming pool and underneath structures such as pool fences.

-“If an electrician is brought onto site to complete the electrical safety requirements after the tiles and cement have been laid, this hampers the bonding process considerably.
+“If an electrician is brought onto site to complete the electrical safety requirements after the tiles and cement have been laid check out the post right here, this hampers the bonding process considerably.

 Mr Richards said it was important that Council inspectors check correctly during the construction process and after upgrades to ensure fences are earthed.